TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

                 "objectProperties": {
+                    "<object name (from binary)>": {    // OPTIONAL per object properties "mask",                         // Do not render this object (blacklisted)
+                        // More meta information
+                    },
-                    "<object name (from binary)>": {    // OPTIONAL per object properties "mask",                         // Do not render this object (blacklisted) "lod": int,                     // Use a specific LOD different/independent from global LOD
+                     "<instance name (from binary)>": { // OPTIONAL per object properties "mask",                         // Do not render this object (blacklisted) "lod": int,                     // Use a specific LOD different/independent from global LOD
                         // More meta information
                     }